tuckertomlinson/emgPreamp/readme.txt

 I make no promise of support, however, you are welcome to shoot me an email if you want to use these designs.
 I might be able to answer some simple questions.

+#The project:
+-I need to record 24 differential EMG signals from intramuscular wires -My signals of interest are in the +/-10mV range
+-My ADC system has a +/-5V range, and is remote from the signal source -I need to buffer and amplify my signals at the source to avoid line artifacts in my recordings
+-The source of the signal is a 50pin samtec 0.05" connector, which I
+	want to convert to something sane like a DB style connector so I can use standard ribbon cables with my amplified signals

+-In this repository are eagle PCB layouts for a couple of takes on this
+	-solution 1: small 4channel cards + backplane
+		-take in 8 lines +power/ref
+		-put out 4 lines of amplified differential
+		-variant 1: each card has an internal reference circuit -variant 2: reference circuit is on the backplane and serves all cards
+		-advantages: modular, cards can be assembled and checked easily compared to monolithic solution. cards
+			can be re-used for other projects
+	-solution 2: All circuits on main input board
+		-advantages: smaller, fewer parts, shorter wiring runs keeps input signals well separated from all amplified signals (theoretically reduces noise)

+I have tried to label the lines in each PCB in a sane way, so it should be possible to sort out what's going on.

+In some cases I have needed to create a custom part based on other existing libraries.
+I have not explicitly included those libraries in this project.

 Tucker Tomlinson
 tuckertomlinson@gmail.com